jonathanstowe/rakudo-liquidsoap/README.md

 ## Support

-Really this needs some other things in it to be universally useful (such as `icecast`, ) and I may get round to adding them at some point but if there is something you need changing please make an issue on [github](https://github.com/jonathanstowe/rakudo-liquidsoap/issues)
+Really this needs some other things in it to be universally useful, and I may get round to adding them at some point but if there is something you need changing please make an issue on [github](https://github.com/jonathanstowe/rakudo-liquidsoap/issues)

 ## Licence